Code-Institute-Submissions/ShoeShine/README.md

     3. Checked that it took me to the contact page.

 - Testing footer social links
-  1. Clicked on all social links (facebook, twitter, instagram) on each page of the website.
+  1. Clicked on all social links (Facebook, Twitter, Instagram) on each page of the website.
   2. Made sure they opened the correct website in a new tab.